glangmead/writing/frege_russell/freges_values_final_paper.md

 Finally we come to Frege's distinction between "a = a" and "a + b = b + a", which he discusses in a few places including in _On Sense and Reference_ (1892).
 This has been the most recent and perhaps unexpected vindication of Frege's priorities.
 Intuitionistic type theory indeed includes exactly the two kinds of equality Frege distinguished.
 One of them, dubbed "judgmental equality", operates at the level of sense while the other, named "propositional equality", which is a _type_, corresponds to reference.
 Having equality of sense gives you equality of reference automatically, but not vice versa.
 The exploration of these propositional equality types has led to the discovery of homotopy type theory and its infinite tower of equality types.
 Since equality is a type, there can be equalities between equalities and so on.
 This then turns out to generate an even more powerful theory for proving mathematical results.

-## 5. Proof assistants: vindication of the concept script
+## 5. Proof assistants: vindication of Frege's concept script

 Frege's vision was for mathematicians to use logic and gap-free formal methods to strengthen the research they were already doing, i.e. the seeking of scientific truth.
 Nowhere is this goal more visibly realized than in the community projects that have grown up around various proof assistants.
 Two prominent examples are Mathematical Components[^mathcomp], which uses the Coq proof assistant, and Mathlib[^mathlib] which uses the newer Lean proof assistant.
 There are mathematical communities around each of the other proof assistants as well, such as Isabelle, HOL Light, Agda, and so on.
 Some of these communities are growing quickly[^mathlibgrowth], and I imagine new languages will come along every few years as well to stir the pot.
 The mathematical communities and their leadership are distinct from the teams that implement and support the proof assistant software.
 The goal is to formalize some body of mathematics, eventually all of it, _using_ the proof assistant.
 The math libraries are therefore a combination of a software project and a mathematical project.
 We should equate the focus of these teams on the mathematical content itself, and not just the tools, with an alignment with Frege's vision of the concept script as a mere microscope.

+There are diverse public statements by mathematicians such as Vladimir Voevodsky, recipient of a Fields Medal in 2002, who expressed worry in 2015 about the scale of the mathematical literature and how this undermines the certainty of new results[^voevodsky]:

+> "The world of mathematics is becoming very large, the complexity of mathematics is becoming very high, and there is a danger of an accumulation of mistakes," Voevodsky said.
+>
+> [...]In 1999 he discovered an error in a paper he had written seven years earlier.

+Kevin Buzzard frames this same problem as a crisis of rigor[^buzzard]:

+> Buzzard believes that these kinds of problems [mistakes and unpublished proofs] undermine pure maths to such an extent that it's slid into a crisis.

+And Peter Scholze, recipient of a Fields Medal in 2018, explains how the formalization project he led went very smoothly, and also made a profound contribution to his understanding of the theory itself[^scholze]:

+> I am excited to announce that the Experiment has verified the entire part of the argument that I was unsure about.
+I find it absolutely insane that interactive proof assistants are now at the level that within a very reasonable time span they can formally verify difficult original research.
+Congratulations to everyone involved in the formalization!!

+> What else did you learn?
+>
+> Answer: What actually makes the proof work!
+When I wrote the blog post half a year ago, I did not understand why the argument worked, and why we had to move from the reals to a certain ring of arithmetic Laurent series.
+But during the formalization, a significant amount of convex geometry had to be formalized (in order to prove a well-known lemma known as Gordan’s lemma), and this made me realize that actually the key thing happening is a reduction from a non-convex problem over the reals to a convex problem over the integers.

+All of these scientists developed a positive view towards the formalization of mathematics mid-career.
+The common reason is that they all wanted to keep doing mathematics successfully.
+They wanted to do the same work as before, but with more certainty.
+This is exactly what Frege was proposing.
+But on top of that, Scholze in particular articulated the additional benefit Frege highlighted, that when formalizing math "one must write down all intermediate steps, to let the full light of consciousness fall upon them".
+The computer mediated the additional shared understanding of actual mathematics, by structuring the work required to build the theory, and by forbidding gaps.

-It will help to tease out what parts of the mathematical agenda the computer is currently helping with, because then we can spot the area where the crisis has begun.
+It will help to tease out what parts of the mathematical agenda the computer is currently helping with, because then we can spot the area where the actual crisis has begun.
 To study this I used the Lean proof assistant myself.
 I proved the proposition we discussed above, is_algebra(M → ℝ)[^algebra].
 Lean has a small "trusted kernel" where the core logic is implemented, and this corresponds to Frege's logic, albeit expanded into the more powerful logic of intuitionistic type theory.
 In addition to the kernel, the language allows proofs to be built up incrementally with tactics that advance the state of the proof by applying various transformations and lemmas.
 Sometimes it's more intuitive to apply a tactic to the chain of steps that started with the assumptions, and sometimes you want to apply a tactic to transform the chain that leads to the goal.
 Eventually they will meet in the middle and form an unbroken chain.
 The software permits you to focus on one step at a time.
 It also enables you to designate one step as a possibly large sub-problem, which becomes the current lemma to prove.
 What the computer is offering among other things is a set of affordances to support a linear ordering of the work.

 I browsed the library of theorems about smooth and topological manifolds, and the library of definitions around vector spaces, rings, and algebras.
 I saw how to create an algebra out of a carrier object plus some operations, plus proofs that the carrier object was closed under those operations.
 I will call this the "proof strategy".
 Then I performed the work to enter all this data into my own source file.
 At any given moment I could choose a place to add a step to the proof, at which point I had to type something!
 Knowing what to type after you choose a location is a tough sub-problem that I want to highlight.
 In summary, to formalize a proof you must: